ministryofjustice/itpolicycontent/content/confluence/enterprise/incident-management-plan-and-process-guide.md

 #### Types of Incidents

-The list of incident types provided in this section is not exhaustive and mirrors the list provided in the IT Security – IT Incident Management Policy \[Ref, 2\].
+The list of incident types provided in this section is not exhaustive and mirrors the list provided in the [IT Security – IT Incident Management Policy][imp].
 Each ITSIM plan must contain a definition of what constitutes an incident which results in the plan being activated, this definition can solely refer to the list provided in the policy, however there may be incident types which are specific to a particular business area which need to capture.
 The list of incident types includes (but is not limited to):

-- Breaches of the IT Security - Acceptable Use Policy \[Ref, 4\];
+- Breaches of the [IT Security - Acceptable Use Policy][aup];
 - Detection of malicious code (e.g. a piece of malware);
 - Network attacks or Denial of Service (DOS) attacks;
 - Scanning and probing of a network (where significant network resources are consumed);
-- Inappropriate use of MoJ ICT assets as defined in the IT Security – Acceptable Use Policy \[Ref, 4\];
+- Inappropriate use of MoJ ICT assets as defined in the [IT Security – Acceptable Use Policy][aup];
 - The discovery of a new network vulnerability or release of a patch or software update which is considered critical or an emergency;
 - The results of a penetration test on a live operational IT system that reveals critical vulnerabilities;
 - Unauthorised access to an IT system;